uc-r/Advanced-R/README.md

         version](https://www.rstudio.com/products/rstudio/download/#download)\]

-4. This course makes ***strong*** assumptions about your prior knowledge.
+4. This course makes ***strong*** assumptions about your prior knowledge such as your ability to define functions, manage R objects, control the flow of a program, and other basic tasks.
 To ensure your success, be sure that you have reviewed and are comfortable with the material covered in the [Intro to R](https://github.com/uc-r/Intro-R) and [Intermediate R](https://github.com/uc-r/Intermediate-R) courses.